 - Hit the "sauté" button on the Instant Pot.
 Add in the olive oil and onion, and sauté until tender, about 8 minutes.
 Add in the garlic and curry powder sauté just until fragrant, about one more minute.

-- Turn the Instant Pot off for a moment, then add the butternut squash, salt, and water into the pot.
-Cover with the lid and be sure to seal the top for pressure cooking.
-Select the "soup" setting, and let the soup cook at high pressure for 30 minutes.
+Turn the Instant Pot off for a moment, then add the butternut squash, salt, and water into the pot.
+Secure the lid and move the steam release valve to "sealing."
+Select the Manual or Pressure Cook button (this will vary by machine, but they do the same thing) and let the soup cook at high pressure for 15 minutes.

 - Use an immersion blender to puree the soup directly in the pot, or transfer the cooked soup to a blender or food processor to blend until smooth.
 If using a blender, be sure to lightly cover the vent in your blender lid with a dish towel, to help the pressure from the steam release without splattering.
 (The pressure from hot liquids can blow the lid off your blender otherwise, and cause burns.)

-- Return the blended soup to the pot and stir in the coconut milk.
+Return the blended soup to the pot and stir in the coconut milk.
 (You can use coconut cream, if you don't mind a slightly creamier soup.)
 Adjust any seasoning to taste at this point, I usually add a touch more salt, and serve warm.
 Top with hulled pumpkin seeds and dried cranberries, if desired.
+For a sweeter soup, try adding a touch of maple syrup to taste.

 - Leftovers can be stored in an airtight container for up to a week in the fridge.